Hearing Health Foundation

 The primary purpose of this Award is to enable the Principal Investigator (“PI”) to become established and/or produce quality research that will allow the PI to successfully compete for NIH grants or grants from other sources.

 Applications will be considered for research on specified research topic areas of the auditory and vestibular systems to be listed in the Request for Applications.
 Both fundamental and clinical research proposals are welcome.
-HHF grants up to $50,000 per year for each research project for an initial period of one (1) year.
-Grantees may apply for a second (2nd) year of funding or for a one (1) year extension without additional funds granted.
-(The Grantee may then apply for a second year of funding following the one-year extension.)

 Priority is given to new investigators in the field of hearing and balance and to projects that are likely to open new lines of inquiry.
 New and innovative projects developed by established scientists will also be considered.

-The Council of Scientific Trustees (“CST”) of HHF, in conjunction with the Scientific Review Committee (“SRC”), will consider the subject of the research, the quality of its design, including the data collection and evaluation components, its potential to significantly advance basic knowledge or clinical application, the available facilities and personnel at the institution in which the research will be carried out, and the qualifications of the Principal Investigator (and any co-PIs as appropriate).
-In accepting a research grant, the Grantee Institution and the Grantee are responsible for using grant funds only for those purposes set forth in the application and approved in the HHF award letter.
+The Council of Scientific Trustees (“CST”) of HHF, in conjunction with the Scientific Review Committee (“SRC”), will consider the subject of the research, the quality of its design, including the data collection and evaluation components, its potential to significantly advance basic knowledge or clinical application, the available facilities and personnel at the institution in which the research will be carried out, and the qualifications of the Principal Investigator (and any co-investigators as appropriate).
+In accepting a research grant, the Grantee Institution and the Grantee are responsible for using grant funds only for those purposes set forth in the application and approved in the HHF award agreement.

 II.
 Definitions, Terms, & Conditions